 Royal Marsden Manual of Clinical Procedures – electronic access – explains how to browse and search this evidence based manual of clinical skills

-Library staff can facilitate a journal clubs for those who are interested.
+Library staff can facilitate a journal club for those who are interested.
 A suitable paper is selected in advance and then evaluated on the day by using a checklist appropriate for that study design.
 If you want the library to assist you in a journal club in your department then please contact us.